Gizra/drupal-starter/README.md

     # Deploy to LIVE.
     ddev robo deploy:pantheon-sync live

-## Automatic deployment to Pantheon
+## Automatic Deployment to Pantheon

 In order to deploy upon every merge automatically by Travis, you shall: